Estimate Time5 min

 • Whether you're new to investing or you've been sitting in cash for years, it's not too late to put your money to work.

-• Try not to get stuck on regrets over missed gains, finding the next hot investment, or picking the perfect time to buy in.
+• Try not to get stuck on regrets over missed gains, finding the next investment, or picking the perfect time to buy in.

-Step 1: Let go of the past
+Step 1: Let go of missed investments

 Fidelity Viewpoints